Search

 Military History

-Arthur mobilised on the 5th of August 1914 and became part of the British Expeditionary Force and was transferred to the 1st Battalion, Queen’s Royal West Surrey Regiment.
+Arthur mobilised on 5th August 1914 and became part of the British Expeditionary Force and was transferred to the 1st Battalion, Queen’s Royal West Surrey Regiment.
 He was still a Private and also had the same regimental number L/8163.
-Upon the mobilization Arthur again used the surname Tickner.
-His wife Elizabeth was his next of kin and the family still lived at 1 Cotmandene, Dorking.
+Upon the mobilisation Arthur again used the surname Tickner.
+His wife, Elizabeth, was his next of kin and the family still lived at 1 Cotmandene, Dorking.

-Arthur embarked on the 12th of August 1914 on the SS Braemar Castle from Southampton to France.
+Arthur embarked on 12th August 1914 on the SS Braemar Castle from Southampton to France.

-The 1st Battalion the Queen’s were engaged in the 1st Battle of Ypres in Belgium (19 October – 22 November 1914).
+The 1st Battalion, the Queen’s were engaged in the 1st Battle of Ypres in Belgium (19th October – 22th November 1914).
 On the 30th to 31st of October the Queen’s were engaged at the battle of Gheluvelt, which was a tiny village near the town of Ypres.

 Arthur Tickner Missing Notice Dorking Advertiser © findmypast.co.uk